Data Centers in Fairbanks

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a feature of the Fairbanks market.
-Interconnection is handled through private arrangements or routed through network providers to major exchange points in Seattle, which serves as the primary peering point for Alaskan traffic.
+Internet Exchange Points (IXPs): Public peering is not a feature of this market.
+Interconnection is handled through private peering arrangements or is routed through major exchanges in the Pacific Northwest, such as the Seattle Internet Exchange (SIX).

 Power Analysis